SimonDMurray/contribution-guide/README.md

 * `Eco-Flow/docker-build` - This repository contains Dockerfiles for each image published to Eco-Flow's [quay.io page](https://quay.io/repository/) which are utilised in the Nextflow pipelines.

 ### Web Development
-* `Eco-Flow/Eco-Flow.github.io` - This repositoru contains the GitHub pages structure and content for the [Eco-Flow Website](https://eco-flow.github.io/).
+* `Eco-Flow/Eco-Flow.github.io` - This repository contains the GitHub pages structure and content for the [Eco-Flow Website](https://eco-flow.github.io/).